Neutron star interiors and topology change: Completing the wormhole structure

 and

-The quantity $Q$ expresses the interaction between the two types of matter and falls off rapidly as $r\rightarrow \infty$.
+The quantity $Q$ expresses the interaction between the two types of matter and falls off rapidly as $r$ increases.
 Furthermore, since the interaction is assumed to be relatively weak, $Q$ is a very small quantity compared to $B$.
-So in comparing $m(r_0)$ and $\rho_q(r_0)$ in the expression for $b'(r_0)$, the presence of the quantity $Q$ is going to have little effect.
+So the presence of the quantity $Q$ is going to have little effect.